 4) Actually building a level

-It usually takes me 30 minutes to 2 hours to create a level.
+For reference, it usually takes me 30 minutes to 2 hours to create a level.
 Some of the bigger levels took longer than 2 hours.
-There are two strategies I have for creating levels.

-I try to construct puzzles where as many elements as possible have multiple purposes.
+Sometimes I try to construct puzzles where as many elements as possible have multiple purposes (which I'll refer to for this section as 'key objects').
 When an object has multiple uses, the player doesn't immediately know what order they'll need to interact with each object in order to reach the end of the level.
-This allows the player to creatively explore the level as they apply their skills and knowledge toward solving puzzles within the level.
+This allows the player to creatively explore the level as they apply their skills toward solving the level's puzzles.

 4.2) Build around a specific puzzle

 Sometimes I go into the level with the idea for a puzzle in my mind.
-I'll get that concept into the level and then start playing around with it to see if it works the way I imagined.
-Once I get it going, then I start trying to figure out what else I can build around it that might be interesting.
-A lot of the time the levels I start building around a specific puzzle continue being developed from the perspective of the puzzle.
-Often times I don't build this kind of puzzle from starting location to ending location, I just fill in gaps until it's complete.
-The final task of building this kind of level is going back through and tweaking things to make sure the level flows well.
+I'll start by placing the puzzle concept into the level.
+The I play around with it to see if it works the way I imagined.
+Once I get it working the way I want, I figure out what else I can build around it that might be interesting.
+A lot of the time, these puzzles help dictate what the entire rest of the level should look like to make that puzzle shine best.
+Often times this means I don't build this kind of puzzle from a starting location to ending location; I just end up fill in lots of small gaps until the level is complete.
+The final task of building this kind of level is going back through and tweaking things to make sure the level flows well and can't be broken.
+Nothing is worse that giving a beautiful and exciting puzzle to a player only for them to find a simple way around it, because then they don't get to experience the "Ah ha!" moment you wanted them to have.

 4.3) Emergent level design

 Sometimes I just start placing blocks and let the level emerge.
 I jump around with the character to see what flows well and what feels good.
-I tend to build these levels from starting location to ending location, because I already have a sense of how the level flows, and I don't want to break that up.
-I try to insert puzzles as I'm building the level, because inserting them once you're done will mess up the flow.
-Once I reach the end location of this kind of level, there's often not much to do, because testing the flow of the level has been a part of the creation process.
+Then I place more blocks supporting and extending those fun experiences I discovered.
+I tend to build these levels from starting location to ending location, because the level has emerged from that flow of movements I've been doing, and I don't want to break that up.
+Along the way, I try to insert puzzles as I'm building the level, because inserting them once you're done will mess up the flow.
+Once I reach the end location of this kind of level, there's often not many polishing touches to do, because testing the flow of the level was a part of the creation process.